 In May 2017, the FASB issued a new topic on modification accounting with regards to stock-based compensation.
 This new topic clarifies when a change to the terms or conditions of a share-based payment award should be accounted for as a modification.
 An entity should account for the effects of a modification unless the fair value, vesting conditions and classification, as an equity instrument or a liability instrument, of the modified award are the same before and after a change to the terms or conditions of the share-based payment award.
-This topic is effective for annual reporting periods beginning after December 15, 2017, which would be our fiscal year ending September 30, 2018.
-We do not expect this topic to have a material impact on our consolidated financial position or results of operations.
+This topic is effective for annual reporting periods beginning after December 15, 2017, which is our fiscal year ending September 30, 2019.
+We are still evaluating this new topic, but do not expect it to have a material impact on our consolidated financial position or results of operations.